qwertie/home/misc/Atlas-Shrugged-summary.md

 > "We're sorry, Henry.
 We know we've harmed you.
 We wish we could atone for it.
 But what can we do?
 The past is past.
 We can't undo it."

-> "Neither can I . "
+> "Neither can I."

-> "You can accept our repentance, " said Lillian, in a voice glassy with caution.
+> "You can accept our repentance," said Lillian, in a voice glassy with caution.
 "I have nothing to gain from you now.
 I only want you to know that whatever I've done, I've done it because I loved you."

 > "Henry!" cried his mother. "[...]
 What's changed you like that? [...]
-You keep beating us with logic— what's logic at a time like this? [...]"
+You keep beating us with logic — what's logic at a time like this? [...]"
 She looked away, avoiding the clarity of his eyes.
 "Don't you care what becomes of us?"

 > "I don't."